kimono-koans/httm/README.md

 The dream of a CLI ZFS Time Machine is still alive with `httm`.

-`httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on ZFS snapshots, but can also be used *interactively* to view and restore such files.  `httm` might change the way you use ZFS snapshots (because ZFS isn't designed for finding for unique file versions) or the Time Machine concept (because `httm` is very fast!).
+`httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on ZFS snapshots, but can also be used *interactively* to select and restore such files.  `httm` might change the way you use ZFS snapshots (because ZFS isn't designed for finding for unique file versions) or the Time Machine concept (because `httm` is very fast!).

 `httm` boasts an array of seductive features, like: